nemercer/CS3203_Midterm/README.md

 For the users to be fully disclosed with how their data is being used, which is how the law in South Korea demands it be, they must know what data is being collected and who is seeing it.
 To fully understand this, the developers must make it easy for the users to understand the computing behind what is being collected and what is not during the users time on the app.
-The developers of Yo should also make sure the users understand the Yo priority correctly and do not misinterpret it.
+The developers of Yo should also make sure the users understand the Yo priority correctly and do not misinterpret it, which could lead to harm.
 3. **Design and implement systems that are robustly and usably secure.** To prevent a security leak that would lead to legal issues, the developers of Yo have the professional responsbility to first create an app that is secure.
 Before releasing any new changes to the Yo app they must first make sure that this is going to keep the users information secure.